PedroF20/angular-traceMySteps/Readme.md

 # traceMySteps - front-end

+A visualization that allows users to understand and analyze their spatio-temporal information, with focus on personal semantics.

 AngularJS development of the front-end for traceMySteps.
 Works with the back-end in python also provided in another repository.

 ### TODO List: